-Note: this post contains frank discussion of mental health including suicidal ideation.
+Note: this post contains frank discussion of mental health issues including suicidal ideation.

-The scene that gets me every time is during Miranda’s mother’s funeral, when Charlotte tells Samantha, whose ‘loss of her orgasm’ is plaguing her, that it’s possible women only get a certain number of climaxes in their lives.
-And maybe she’s used up all of hers.
+The scene that gets me every time is when Charlotte tells Samantha, whose ‘loss of her orgasm’ is plaguing her, that it’s possible women only get a certain number of climaxes in their lives.
+And maybe Samantha’s used up all of hers.
 Samantha, in a rare human moment, says tearfully, ‘That’s the meanest thing you ever said to me.’

-I mention it because years later, I too lost mine.
-I wasn’t being careless with it, but given how hard won it was to begin with, I hadn’t necessarily paid it the tribute it deserved.
+I mention it because years later, I too lost my orgasm.
+I wasn’t being careless with it, but given that it was hard-won to begin with, I hadn’t necessarily paid it the tribute it deserved.
 And then one day, I went on antidepressants and it just… went away.
 And like Samantha, I lost a little part of my soul.

 ‘Where was my orgasm?’